-Performance Objective 1: Increase the overall Garcia MS attendance rate to 96.8% with a target of 97.5% for elementary schools, 97% for middle schools and 96% for high schools and improve At-Risk Student Attendance Rate by 3% over prior year attendance.
+Performance Objective 1: Increase the overall attendance rate to 96.8% with a target of 97.5% for elementary schools, 97% for middle schools and 96% for high schools and improve At-Risk Student Attendance Rate by 3% over prior year attendance.

-Evaluation Data Sources: District and campus attendance rates, At-Risk Student Attendance.
-Comparison reports 2021- 2019 due to COVID-19;.
+Evaluation Data Sources: District and campus attendance rates, At-Risk Student Attendance. comparison 2021- 2019 due to COVID-19.
 Benchmark data will also be used to determine progress.